ningkko/CSC220-Projects/CodeC2_README.markdown

 ## Running the tests
 - Input: Two strings of genes, case insensitive, but needs the characters in both strings to be only from ["A","C","G","T"].
 - Output: Outputs the shortest string that could contain them both as subsequences, and its length.
+If A Union B has the same length as B union A and is not the basic full length, return both strings.

 ### Example 1
 Nene-2:desktop Nene$ python test1.py